 - 1.1 The Council is being increasingly commercial in every aspect and service.
-We balance the importance of supporting our vulnerable customers whilst increasing our income and streamlining processes.
+We must balance the importance of supporting our vulnerable customers whilst increasing our income and streamlining processes.

-- 1.2 It is important that the Council offers a wide range of easy payment methods to our customers which are available 24 hours a day to aid swift payment in a safe and secure way.
-The options available to our customers are continually reviewed and improved.

-- 1.3 The Income and Corporate Debt Teams manage services on behalf of other services and organisations.
-Specific Service Level Agreements will be in place for these services.

-- 1.4 This policy covers the collection and procedures of the following debts:
+- 1.2 This policy covers the collection and procedures for:

 - Council Tax

 - Business Rates (NNDR)

 - Housing Benefit Overpayment

 - Sundry Debts (including Commercial Rent)

-- Penalty charge notices
+- Penalty Charge Notices

 - Mortgages and Shared Ownership Schemes

+- 1.3 The policy also covers the procedures for billing/invoicing across all Council services and well as the payment options available.

+- 1.4 The Income and Corporate Debt Teams manage services on behalf of other services and organisations.
+Specific Service Level Agreements will be in place for these services.